Chengdu No.20 Middle School

 Title: Yamin, Sister Min (from Brother Jian)

-Classic Quotes: “I have a drop…, but I have a big basin…”, “Water (suǐ)”, “Alcohol (cún)”, “Tertiary (shú)”, “Volumetric flask without capacity is streaking”, “Original is the best”
+Classic Quotes: “I have a drop…, but I have a large basin…”, “Water (suǐ)”, “Alcohol (cún)”, “Tertiary (shú)”, “Layer (chֳéng)”, “A volumetric flask without volume is streaking”, “The original match is the best”

 Biology: Zheng Jian ♂